iLampard/iLampard.github.io/_posts/2024-04-23-mixed-precision.md

 -->

-Assume we train a model with $\Uppsi$ parameters using Adam.
+Assume we train a model with $\uppsi$ parameters using Adam.
 This requires to
 - hold an fp16 copy of the `parameters` and `gradients`, with memory requirements of $2\Uppsi$ and $2\Uppsi$ bytes respectively.
 - hold the optimizer states: an fp32 copy of the `parameters`, `momentum` and `variance`, with memory requirements of $4\Uppsi$, $4\Uppsi$, and $4\Uppsi$ bytes, respectively.